 Has new documentation become available?
 If so, identify the new documentation.

-Choose one or a few points to discuss the book.
+Choose one or a few points to discuss.
 What works well for you?
 How does this work compare with others by the same author or other books on the same genre?
 What major themes or terms does the book introduce, and how effective are they?
 Did the book appeal to you in a logical way?

 The bulk of your review should concentrate on your analysis of the way the author handled the issues discussed.